identiops/terraform-hcloud-k3s/README.md

 #### Gateway Node

 1. Set new image as `default_image`.
-Attention: before changing the default image, make sure that each node pool has its own oppropriate `image` setting.
+Attention: before changing the default image, make sure that each node pool has its own appropriate `image` setting.
 2. Delete the node in the [Hetzner Console](https://console.hetzner.cloud/)
 3. Reapply the configuration: `terraform apply`